alexandrepro/PropertyMananger/README.md

 ```

 5 - Configure the Google Maps API Key editing the .env file on your local development or production server environment.
-Open .env file and insert - can be in the end of the file - the generated key on GOOGLE_MAPS_KEY instance like GOOGLE_MAPS_KEY=<YOUR GENERATED API KEY>
+Open .env file and insert - can be in the end of the file - the generated key on GOOGLE_MAPS_KEY instance like GOOGLE_MAPS_KEY=YoUrGeNeRaTeDaPiKeY

 ## Running the tests